MrunalsSky/aws-developer-associate-notes/MFA-Notes.md

 #### **4. How MFA is Implemented in AWS (The Virtual MFA Process)**

-The video provides a clear, step-by-step visual of how a virtual MFA device is set up and used with AWS.
+Step-by-step flow of how a virtual MFA device is set up and used with AWS.

 **Step 1: Initiation & Secret Key Generation**